Xuanwei ham: History

-Xuanwei ham was first created and produced in 1909 by a business man in Yunnan China.
+Xuanwei ham was first created and produced in 1909 by a businessman in Yunnan, China.

-In 1911 they started canning the ham and it first shipped around the world in 1912.

-In 1915 Xuanwei ham won a gold medal at the Panama International Fair.
+In 1911 they started canning the ham and it was first shipped around the world in 1912.In 1915 Xuanwei ham won a gold medal at the Panama International Fair.
 After that it was shipped all across the world and became an international sensation.
 The current production rate is at 10,000 tons.

 In 2001 its production center was moved by the PRC.

 Preparation

 Mostly the pigs of the Wujin breed from the Xuanwei district are used to make Xuanwei ham because of the high body fat content and muscle quality.
 During the processing of Xuanwei ham the green legs are salted three times before put in a ventilated chamber for 8–12 months.